-Ex-1104, Fig. 1, 4:26-46 ("FIG. 1 shows . . . a baseband processor 104 . . . , an Application Processor (AP) 106 . . . , [and] a physical interface configured for communicating IPC activities between the baseband processor 104 and the application processor 106." (emphasis added)).
+Ex-1204, Fig. 1 (annotations added); id., 4:26-46 ("FIG. 1 shows . . . a baseband processor 104 . . ., an application processor (AP) 106. . . , [and] a physical interface configured for communicating IPC activities between the baseband processor 104 and the application processor 106.").

 In Heinrich, data communications over the interconnectivity bus-referred to as "IPC [inter processor communication] activities"-are buffered so that transmission to the application processor can be delayed.
 Id., 7:65-8:1 ("IPC activities that are not real-time sensitive . . . can be delayed until it is deemed profitable to run them."); 8:14-15 ("Those IPC activities which are not real-time sensitive can be delayed.").
 A scheduler implemented as software in the baseband processor includes "timers" that, upon expiration, trigger transmission of the buffered data over the bus to the application processor.
-Id., 7:7-17 ("[T]here is a centralized scheduler 120 which is associated with the baseband processor 104" (emphasis added)); 9:2-6 ("[T]he scheduler 120 allocates a respective timer, herein referred to as a 'lazy timer', to each of the non real-time sensitive IPC activities identified in step S302. . . ." (emphasis added)); 9:14-16 ("When one of the lazy timers fires this causes the respective IPC activity to be communicated on the IPC interface to the application processor 106. . . ." (emphasis added)).
+Id., 7:7-17 ("[T]here is a centralized scheduler 120 which is associated with the baseband processor 104... "); 9:2-6 ("[T]he scheduler 120 allocates a respective timer, herein referred to as a 'lazy timer', to each of the non real-time sensitive IPC activities identified in step S302...."); 9:14-16 ("When one of the lazy timers fires this causes the respective IPC activity to be communicated on the IPC interface to the application processor 106, ...").